pgomez-a/ft_onion/README.md

 > **.onion:** refers to an anonymous IP address that can be accessed through the Tor Network to become part of the Deep Web.

-But the **Dark Web** is not a thing in itself, but the content that you can find in different **Dark Nets**, which are each one of the special networks that can only be accessed with special software.
+But the Dark Web is not a thing in itself, but the content that you can find in different **Dark Nets**, which are each one of the special networks that can only be accessed with special software.
+By their nature, **Dark Nets are often used by users to exchange illegal content or access illegal services.** All these pages have their own input method, but this does not mean that they cannot be indexed.
+The thing is that conventional web browsers cannot index them, but if they can be accessed with special software like Tor, they can also be indexed with other special software.